microsoft/azure-iot-developer-kit/docs/_docs/01-getting-started.md

 ### A. Run installation script

-In the Windows Explorer, locate the `.zip` and extract it, find `azure-install.cmd`, right-click and select **"Run as administrator"** to start.
+In the File Explorer, locate the `.zip` and extract it, find `azure-install.cmd`, right-click and select **"Run as administrator"** to start.

 ![getting-started-run-admin]({{"/assets/images/getting-started-run-admin.png" | absolute_url }})